Metadata enrichment of all telemetry originating from Kubernetes

 Security context and cost allocation

-In Dynatrace you can set up policy boundaries, for fine-granular restrictions on the data level.
-Per default you can use k8s.namespace.name and k8s.cluster.name, but sometimes this is not enough and you need a more fine grained way to set up your boundries.
 You might already have defined such boundaries for yourself and defined them as Kubernetes labels or annotations.
 This feature enables you to use these at the source for your security context in Dynatrace.
-If you have not done so already Dynatrace does recommend to either use cluster or namespace name or setup a dedicated annotation for your Kubernetes workloads that serves as your security context.
+If you have not done so already, we recommend to either use cluster or namespace name or set up a dedicated annotation for your Kubernetes workloads that serves as your security context.

 Similarly Dynatrace provides a solution for cost allocation in DPS.
 You might already have the necessary data like department and product available in your existing Kubernetes labels or annotations.
 Even if not you might find it very convenient to setup up cost allocation as a Kubernetes annotation or label, which is what Dynatrace recommends.
 This feature then enables you to use these labels and annotations as the means to solving cost allocation in DPS.